locationtech/geomesa/docs/user/cassandra/commandline_tools.rst

   "example_csv".
 The converter specifies how a raw data file should be parsed.
 For example, the converter specifies that the fourth column of the input file should be converted to a date using a specific date format.
 The SimpleFeatureType part specifies how the parsed data should be used to create a SimpleFeatureType.
-For example, this files specifies that the SimpleFeatureType's first attribute should be one called "name".
+For example, this file specifies that the SimpleFeatureType's first attribute should be one called "name".
 GeoMesa uses these specifications to ingest the data from the external data file into the Cassandra database.

   GeoMesa automatically finds the ``conf/application.conf`` file based on its name and location.
 You can add additional